Top 5 Cybersecurity Lessons from Largest HIPAA Settlements Ever

 As the health sector's HIPAA enforcement agency, any neglect discovered by the HHS Office for Civil Rights (OCR) will result in legal investigations and financial penalties.
 The legal definition of "willful neglect" is crucial to understanding the gravity of a HIPAA violation (as you can preview in the situations below).

 The bulk of the firms cited expose common-yet-avoidable security flaws.
-Any one of these HIPAA violations can lead to massive fines:
+Any one of these HIPAA violations can lead

 - Failure to conduct an enterprise-wide security